JohnReedLOL/Essay_for_Disability/README.md

 * <a href="#Social-or-Interpersonal-or-Personality-Issues">Social/Interpersonal/Personality/Psychological Issues</a>
 * <a href="#Motivation-Issues">Motivation Issues</a>
 * <a href="#Additional-Information-Including-Neurological-Symptoms">Additional Information Including Neurological Symptoms</a>
+* <a href="#Neurological-Symptoms-Functional-Neurological-Disorder">Neurological Symptoms, Functional Neurological Disorder, and then more additional info</a>
 * <a href="#Sign-Off-With-Date">Sign off with date</a>
 * <a href="#Bonus-Paragraphs-Added-Later">Bonus Paragraphs Added Later</a>